mkijowski/lab-passwords/LAB-INSTRUCTIONS.md

 (dont try this last one at the end or on your own time, it's a doozy) wget https://github.com/mkijowski/passwords/raw/master/dictionaries/rockyou.txt.gz
 ```

 ---

+## Note: if you have any issues running hashcat

+Document those issues and use john instead!

+---